chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What are your career goals in Germany?
 > How does this role fit into your long-term plans?

-My primary career goal is to grow into a senior technical expert in Web development.
-This role fits well with my skills and career goals, and I see it as a great opportunity to grow professionally in Germany.
+My primary career goal is to become a senior technical expert in Web development.
+This role is perfect for my background and career goals, and I see it as a great opportunity to grow professionally in Germany.

+> What field is your girlfriend studying?

+She's a medical PhD student here at LMU in Munich.

 ## Reason for Application